 Alana has made work about the subtlety of rebellion found in scratched tobacco tins, the holes in the fences of sheep farms around Kandos in rural NSW, and the short cuts that have been rendered into the land by the repetition of feet and tyres in the town where she lives.
 She has made videos that connect swarms of grasshoppers in the north-west of Australia with student movements in India.
 In the epic work Mother Alana filmed a dog giving birth to eleven puppies over 24 hours.
 She has produced video stories during curfew in Kashmir and documented the hand-written signs that inhabit the toilets of a hostel for female students in Delhi.
 Her most recent body of work, Between you and me, explores the violence, of the past and present, that shapes her personal relationships, the town where she lives and the worlds we share through video, photography and collage.

-Alana completed her undergraduate degree in Visual Arts (media arts) with first class honours from Sydney College of the Arts at the University of Sydney (2004-2007).
+Alana completed her undergraduate degree in Visual Arts (media arts) with first class honours from Sydney College of the Arts at the University of Sydney.
 From 2008-2010 she was based in New Delhi where she undertook a 5 month residency with the Sarai Programme and completed an MA from The School of Arts and Aesthetics of Jawaharlal Nehru University.

 email: skyabovetheclouds [at] hotmail [dot] com